Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 The satellite_key is the hashed key in the satellite that directly corresponds to the Hub_PK.
 These should be the exact same.
 The only difference being the key may not be defined as the primary_key in the satellite it could be defined as a foreign key or a hashed key.
-It will be defined by 'the suffix desired for this key (eg:PK, FK, HK)' : 'name of the key in the satellite'
+It is described by a key pair, 'the suffix desired for this key (eg:PK, FK, HK)' : 'name of the key in the satellite'

 The satellite_date_column.
 This is the column used to compare to the as of dates column when deciding what is the valid entry.
 Typically, the Load_date is used, but the effective_from can also be used.
 You must keep in mind however when using effective from